mazlo/lod-graph-analysis/README.md

 The folder `results/` contains four files

-- `analysis_results.csv`, a csv file containing values for all measures for all data sets considered, sorted by knowledge domain and size of the data sets in terms of edges.
+- `analysis_results.csv`, is the mail results file that contains values for all measures for all data sets considered, sorted by knowledge domain and size of the data sets in terms of edges.
 - `analysis_statistics.csv`, contains aggregated values for all measures per domain.
 - `correlation_analysis.csv`, the Pearson correlation test to check correlations of all measures.
 - `vertex_centrality_uris.csv`, a mapping of the technical identifier to the actual RDF resource for `max_degree`, `max_{in|out}_degree`, and `max_pagerank`.

+#### Analysis Results

+The file contains a header row and results for all measures per data set row-wise.
+We used the technical notation of the measure as column name.
+Examples on column names are:

+`name`, is the data set name
+`domain`, is the knowledge domain which can be found in the LOD Cloud `n`, the number of vertices
+`m`, the number of edges
+`avg_degree`, the average degree,
+`...`, etc.

+Please note country-specific settings for decimal values.

-### Statistics on the considered data sets
+#### Statistics on the considered data sets

-These number also can be found in `analysis_statistics.csv`
+These numbers also can be found in `analysis_statistics.csv`

 __Domain__ | __Max. # of Vertices__ | __Max. # of Edges__ | __Avg. # of Vertices__ | __Avg. # of Edges__ | __\# of Data Sets__ |
 ---------- | ---------------------- | ------------------- | ---------------------- | ------------------- | ------------------- |